ManimCommunity/manim/docs/source/tutorials/deep_dive.rst

 Inside the context manager, two things happen: an actual ``ToyExample``-scene object is instantiated, and the ``render`` method is called.
-Every way of using manim ultimately does something along of these lines, the library always instantiates the scene object and then calls its ``render`` method.
+Every way of using Manim ultimately does something along of these lines, the library always instantiates the scene object and then calls its ``render`` method.
+To illustrate that this really is the case, let us briefly look at the two most common ways of rendering
+scenes:

 **Command Line Interface.** When using the CLI and running the command ``manim -qm -p toy_example.py ToyExample`` in your terminal, the actual